rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 I consider TS to be complex (the opposite of simple).
 I devoted [_add_blank_target Part 3](2022-01-03-ts-types-part3.html) to explaining why.

 On some basic level, simplicity is associated with strictness.
-Flexibility seems to cause complexity.  _Flow's exact_ objects are strict and much simpler than objects with subtyping.
-There are many modern concepts that we are still trying to figure out, e.g. dependent types
+Flexibility seems to cause complexity.  _Flow's exact_ objects are strict and simple, existential types are more flexible and more complex, subtyping makes types very flexible and very complex.
-(Idris, Agda, Coq), linear types (Rust, Haskell v.9, Idris 2).
-At this moment these concepts should probably be filed under very strict and very complex.
-I have a feeling that in 5 years I will consider them less complex than subtyping (see current [_add_blank_target subtyping](https://doc.rust-lang.org/nomicon/subtyping.html) doc from Rust).
+However, there are many modern concepts that programming languages are still trying to figure out, e.g. dependent types (Idris, Agda, Coq), linear types (Rust, Haskell v.9, Idris 2).
+These concepts should be filed under strict and complex today.
+I have a feeling that in 5 years I will consider them less complex than subtyping (see the current [_add_blank_target subtyping](https://doc.rust-lang.org/nomicon/subtyping.html) doc from Rust).

 One aspect critical to simplicity that is _easy_ to explain and one that we have not discussed yet is _totality_.